The Real New Testament Church

 Afterward, the Israelites were directed to eat a symbolic, celebratory meal.
 (Exodus 12:8-11) It was to include a sacrificial lamb, unleavened bread, and bitter herbs.

 In the Old Testament, both the Passover Feast and the nation of Egypt are examples of typology.
 “A type is a shadow cast on the pages of Old Testament history by a truth whose full embodiment or antitype is found in the New Testament revelation.”[1]
-The Old Testament Passover meal was a type for the sacrificial death of Jesus Christ.
-(Exodus 12:5; 6; 46; cf. Matthew 27:46; John 19:33-37; 1 Corinthians 5:7; 1 Peter 1:19) Relative to its role in the captivity of Israel, Egypt presented a type for enslavement to sin and death.
-Congruent with the definition of typology, these two examples are explored more fully in the New Testament.
+The Old Testament Passover meal presented a type for the sacrificial death of Jesus Christ.
+(Exodus 12:5; 6; 46; cf. Matthew 27:46; John 19:33-37; 1 Corinthians 5:7; 1 Peter 1:19) Relative to its role in the captivity of Israel, Egypt served as a type for enslavement to sin and death.
+Congruent with the definition of typology, the above examples are explored more fully in the New Testament.
 (Galatians 4:2; Romans 6:17; 1 Corinthians 10:1ff)

 The Jewish Feast of Passover was a celebration of deliverance from enslavement to sin and death through the payment of a sacrifice.
 It was an Old Testament type that looked forward to ultimate deliverance from sin and death realized through the future arrival of the Messiah and His role in the fulfillment of the stipulations of the Eternal Covenant.